What You Said Is Not What I Heard: Generational Crosstalk & Why You Should Care

 To better understand the communication disconnects that are occurring in your workplace it is important to recognize why each generation communicates as they do.
 To help facilitate this understanding, let us review each generation and what influenced them during their formative years.

 Traditionalists — Born 1900 to 1945 – Traditionalists have worked longer than any of the other generations.
 They were influenced by the great depression, which instilled in most members of this generation the ability to live within limited means.
-They believe in saving for a rainy day and they also believe that you stay with an organization through person with flagthick and thin, and have extreme loyalty to those in leadership positions.
+They believe in saving for a rainy day and they also believe that you stay with an organization through thick and thin, and have extreme loyalty to those in leadership positions.
 Traditionalists are loyal, hardworking, financially conservative and faithful to institutions.
 This generation is most comfortable with face-to face communication.
 They are more formal in their communication style than the other three generations.

 Quick tips to effectively communicate with Traditionalists – Appreciate information given to them in person.
 They are very motivated by clear direction given to them by their supervisor.
 They find emails to be an ineffective mode of communication in most instances.
 Leadership tips include: